Combat-Craft/NOVA/README.md

 RViz2 will open with a default view showing the laser scan map, robot model, and TF data.

+For the GPS implementation and the dual Kalman filter,

+`ros2 launch nova_bringup gps.launch.py`
 ---

 ### **Interacting in RViz**